transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

-We included the following active categories in our model:
+We included five active categories in our model.
+All were recoded in terms of whether there was a clear policy on:

 - Type of peer review.
-- Whether there is a clear policy for coreview or not.
+- Coreviewing.
-- Whether there is a clear policy for if reviewer identities are revealed to the authors or not.
+- Revealing reviewer identities to authors.
-- Whether there is a clear policy for posting preprints or not.
+- Posting preprints.
-- Whether there is a clear policy for citing preprints or not
+- Posting preperints.

 The geometric layout of the space displayed in figure \@ref(fig:plot-mca) is determined by these five active categories.
 Interpretation of the points